Song Joong-Ki, Song Hye-Kyo To Spend New Year’s Eve Together, ‘Descendants Of The Sun’ Actors Get Set For KBS Drama Awards

 What better way to start the New Year than with a loved one?

-The countdown has begun for the next big ‘SongSong’ moment.
+The countdown has begun for the next big “SongSong” moment.
 The Descendants of the Sun actors Song Joong-ki and Song Hye-kyo have confirmed their participation at the KBS Drama Awards, which will be held in Yeouido, South Korea, on December 31.

 The star-studded ceremony will extend through the night, which means Song Joong-ki and Song Hye-kyo will be spending the New Year’s eve in each other’s company.

-Fans of Song Joong-ki and Song Hye-kyo are waiting with bated breath to see their favorite couple walk hand in hand once more.
+Fans of Song Joong-ki and Song Hye-kyo are waiting with bated breath to see their favorite couple walk hand-in-hand once more.
 The last time the couple was spotted together was during Song Hye-kyo’s fan meeting on November 13.

-During the 52nd Baeksang Awards in June this year, the ‘SongSong’ couple walked together holding hands.
+During the 52nd Baeksang Awards in June this year, the “SongSong” couple walked together holding hands.
 It was a sight to behold.
 The actors won two awards each, according to IB Times.

 Song Joong-ki and Song Hye-kyo won the Popularity Award and the Global Star Award for their roles as Yoo-Shi-jin and Kang Mo-yeon in Descendants of the Sun.
 The military romance gained global recognition, thereby winning the Grand Award in the Television category.